(1) Obamacare: Spare Parts for a Book

 Other substantial sources of reserves exist, nevertheless.
 Health Savings Accounts now in operation are reporting 30% savings; since it is unlikely this record can be maintained with inpatients, who are generally older, overall savings may well turn out to be closer to 15%.
 Inflation helped a lot to pay off the original startup costs of 1965, but at least nominally it is true the debt has been paid.
 We are now free to invest that ancient transition cost, so to speak, as long as we don't try to spend the same money twice.
 But there is considerable squeamishness about the public sector acquiring equity in the private sector, so Treasury bonds are about the only public sector investment the public will easily allow.
 Investment experts are however almost unanimous in feeling that equities provide greater long-term income (see graphs by Ibbottson) and security against inflation.
 On the other hand, if private individuals invest in common equity with index funds, less resistance is encountered.
 Any way you look at it, some investment income is better than no income, and for long-term investment, equity is better than debt.
 For political purposes, it would seem best to restrict investments to U.S. companies, and index funds are less controversial (i.e. "gambling with my money") for most small investors than actively managed funds, because the savings mostly come from reduced investment expenses.
 John Bogle is telling the world that 85% of most total return is diverted back to the financial industry, and this is one way to rebalance that.
 Fifty percent of investors would do better than average, fifty percent would do worse because of broad diversification, but not much worse, because total index diversification is fast approaching a maximum.
 Meanwhile, compound interest would be at work, and most people would be astonished to learn how large the long-term appreciation would grow.
 Tax-free, diversified, and long-term.

-Finally the question arises: how can you tell whether income from this source would equal the terminal care costs of fifty years from now?
-You can't, of course you can't.
+Finally, the question arises: how can you tell whether income from this source would equal the terminal care costs of fifty years from now?
+You can't, of course, you can't.
 But this transfer and invest scheme would generate a whole lot of money that presently isn't being generated.
 If it isn't enough, we will have to do something in addition.
-The monitor and mid-course correction system is expected to detect when more money is required to balance the books, and therefore more money will have to be invested in the Health Savings Accounts.
+The monitor and mid-course correction system are expected to detect when more money is required to balance the books, and therefore more money will have to be invested in the Health Savings Accounts.
 If savings are insufficient, either subsidies or borrowing will have to be resorted to.
 Experts sometimes will be wrong, so revenue should be raised somewhat higher than the experts think we need.
 And if it all goes wrong, if we have an atomic war or an expensive cure for cancer, there is always the national debt.
-Which is where we began, isn't it?.
+Which is where we began, isn't it.

 Independent and Impartial Oversight Organization.
-(IIOO)After reviewing the complexities, it seems best to create an oversight body with more time and expertise than can be expected of representatives who are subject to periodic election.
-However, Congress must make it clear that it retains ultimate authority to break from normal routine, occasionally concentrating its attention on conflicts between expert opinion and public opinion.
+(IIOO)After reviewing the complexities, it seems best to create an oversight body with more time and expertise that can be expected of representatives who are subject to periodic election.
+However, Congress must make it clear that it retains ultimate authority to break from the normal routine, occasionally concentrating its attention on conflicts between expert opinion and public opinion.

-Working backwards, a mixed public/private system needs an official backer of last resort, a function which cannot be delegated, and an experienced crisis management team in place with the authority to act within defined limits, most of the time.
+Working backward, a mixed public/private system needs an official backer of last resort, a function which cannot be delegated, and an experienced crisis management team in place with the authority to act within defined limits, most of the time.
 The last resort has to be the full credit of the United States, just as unfortunately it now is with Medicare.
 What's mainly needed is a sort of Federal Reserve in the very narrow sense of an independent management team, under the direct governance of a Board whose composition is half public, half private.
 To be useful, it needs a monitoring authority provided by a mandate from Congress, a comparatively limited amount of regulatory authority of its own, intentionally limited by adequate board representation from all stakeholders.
 The Board needs to be constantly told what is going on, and it needs general authority and trust to act in an emergency.
 Many proposals require a system of mid-course corrections particularly in the first decade of operation, at the same time the Board must not usurp Congressional authority.

 Congress, on the other hand, must have the restraint of private oversight by technical experts who can appeal to the public, to make very certain it does not feel it has a new piggy bank.
 Corruption is one thing; misjudgments are quite another.
 Once in a while, we manage to construct such an agency.